 - Numbness or weakness on one side of your body, sudden or severe headache, problems with vision, speech, or walking

 - Seizures or tremors

 - Swelling of the breasts, breast soreness, nipple discharge (in both women and men)

 If you notice these less serious side effects, talk with your doctor:

-- Constipation, decreased appetite, vomiting, or stomach pain
+- Constipation, decreased appetite, vomiting, stomach pain or upset

 - Drowsiness or headache